Ashwin-P-S/Task-Manager/README.md

 1. Open your web browser and go to http://localhost:3000.

-2. Use the Task Manager to add, update, mark as complete/incomplete, and delete tasks.
+2. Use the Task Manager to add, mark as complete/incomplete, and delete tasks.